 What is Cognitive Behavioural Therapy or CBT?

-CBT is a structured and effective therapeutic approach that can help manage many problems including depression, anxiety, stress and low self esteem.
+It can help manage many problems including depression, anxiety, stress and low self esteem.

-CBT emphasizes on the link between our thoughts, feelings, behaviours and bodily sensations.
+CBT emphasizes the link between our thoughts, feelings, behaviours and bodily sensations.
 It can help you manage difficult feelings and tackle challenges by learning new ways of thinking and behaving.

 The way we think about an event or situation affects the way we feel and act.
 In turn our actions can affect how we think & feel.